swsnu/swpp2020-team5/README.md

 ## How to run

-So far, the project isn't deployed on an actual server-it could be only run by the local server using yarn.
+AllTastesMatter is deployed on https://altama.shop.

 ### Running the frontend on local ennvironments